WitAqua/bionic/README.md

         # header/source files needed by the BSD implementation.

   bionic/
-    # This is the biggest mess.
-The C++ files are files we own, typically
+    # This is where code we wrote lives.
+The C++ files are files we own,
-    # because the Linux kernel interface is sufficiently different that we
+    # typically because the Linux kernel interface is sufficiently different
-    # can't use any of the BSD implementations.
-The C files are usually
+    # that we can't use any of the BSD implementations.
+The C files are
     # legacy mess that needs to be sorted out, either by replacing it with
     # current upstream source in one of the upstream directories or by
     # switching the file to C++ and cleaning it up.

-  malloc_debug/
+  memory/
-    # The code that implements the functionality to enable debugging of
+    # Glue code and utilities related to the native heap.
+Note that the actual
-    # native allocation problems.
+    # heap implementation is in external/scudo/.

   stdio/
     # These are legacy files of dubious provenance.
 We're working to clean
-    # this mess up, and this directory should disappear.
+    # this mess up, and this directory should disappear when the stdio
+    # implementation moves into bionic/libc/bionic/.

   tools/
     # Various tools used to maintain bionic.